memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ---
 title: "Breakpoints!"
-description: "An walk through of how hardware and software breakpoints work, how they are configured using GDB Remote Serial Protocol, and how to configure hardware breakpoints using the ARM Cortex-M Flash Patch and Breakpoint Unit"
+description: "A walk through of how hardware and software breakpoints work, how they are configured using GDB Remote Serial Protocol, and how to configure hardware breakpoints using the ARM Cortex-M Flash Patch and Breakpoint Unit"
 tag: [cortex-m]
 author: chris
 ---